jce-il/learn-mocha/README.md

 #### Code Coverage

 We are using istanbul for code coverage.
-If you are new to istanbul check out the brief tutorial: https://github.com/dwyl/learn-istanbul
+For more details concerning istanbul check out the other brief tutorial: https://github.com/dwyl/learn-istanbul

 Install istanbul: